12 May, 2026

 Claude Skills architecture visualization

-We've organized this knowledge into four domains, each owned by teams closest to the problems:
+We've organized this knowledge into seven domains, each owned by the teams closest to the problems:

 AreaComponentsKnowledge

-UIReact, Tailwind/shadcn, AG Grid, lightweight-chartsUI components, data grids, charting, design system
+uiReact, Tailwind/shadcn, AG Grid, lightweight-chartsComponent design, data grids, charting, design system

 The Distribution Flow